radius-project/bicep-types-aws/artifacts/bicep/aws/aws.gamelift/default/types.md

 * **Description**: string: A human-readable description of the alias.
 * **Name**: string (Required): A descriptive label that is associated with an alias.
 Alias names do not need to be unique.
 * **RoutingStrategy**: [RoutingStrategy](#routingstrategy) (Required): A routing configuration that specifies where traffic is directed for this alias, such as to a fleet or to a message.

-## RoutingStrategy
-### Properties
-* **FleetId**: string: A unique identifier for a fleet that the alias points to.
-If you specify SIMPLE for the Type property, you must specify this property.
-* **Message**: string: The message text to be used with a terminal routing strategy.
-If you specify TERMINAL for the Type property, you must specify this property.
-* **Type**: string (Required): Simple routing strategy.
-The alias resolves to one specific fleet.
-Use this type when routing to active fleets.

 ## AWS.GameLift/BuildProperties
 ### Properties